Frequently Asked Questions

 What kind of music is used in the service?

 We enjoy a wide variety of music in the course of our services.
 On any given Sunday you will hear our talented pianist play a piece from a classical composer, a jazz tune, something from a musical or a movie theme, or a waltz that he composed.
-We have a growing choir directed by Goldie Terrell.
+We have a growing choir directed by Ella Kromin.
 Again, diversity is the rule and the choir sings music from a range of traditions and composers.
 Many of the hymns that are used in the service will sound familiar to you, but the words represent our Unitarian Universalist values and beliefs.

 What will my children do?